LurkingGoo/cash-flow-sync-pilot/frontend/README.md

-# Cash Flow Sync - Frontend
+# Lurking Finance - Frontend

 React-based frontend for personal finance tracking with expense and stock portfolio management.